Investors in Linux

 Made 10 investments in Linux

-Made 30 investments in Linux
+Made 1 investment in Linux

 Insight Partners

-Insight Partners is a global private equity and venture capital firm founded in 1995 and headquartered in New York City, with additional offices in London, Tel Aviv, and Palo Alto.
-The firm specializes in investing in growth-stage technology, software, and internet companies, focusing on sectors such as B2B, B2C, cybersecurity, cloud technology, and financial technology.
-With over $75 billion in assets under management, Insight Partners has invested in more than 750 companies worldwide, helping many achieve significant milestones, including over 55 initial public offerings.
-The firm’s approach emphasizes hands-on collaboration with visionary executives, providing practical expertise to support companies throughout their growth journey.
-Insight Partners is committed to fostering a culture that views growth as an opportunity, driving transformative change across various industries.
+Insight Partners, established in 1995, is a global private equity and venture capital firm headquartered in New York City, with additional offices in London, Tel Aviv, and Palo Alto.
+The company specializes in investing in growth-stage technology and software companies, with a particular focus on sectors such as Fintech, Cybersecurity, AI/ML, DevOps, and Healthcare.
+As of December 31, 2022, Insight Partners has over $75 billion in regulatory assets under management.
+The firm has invested in more than 750 companies worldwide and has seen over 55 portfolio companies achieve an IPO.
+Insight Partners' mission is to partner with visionary executives, providing practical, hands-on software expertise along their growth journey, from initial investment to IPO.

 Made 6 investments in Linux